huawei-noah/SMARTS/README.md

 * US$1000 for the most innovative approach out of top-6 entries in both tracks
 * US$1000 given to one of the valid submissions not in top-3 positions in either track

-Winners in each track will receive cash prizes and will get a chance to present their innovative solutions during the virtual ceremony.
+Winners in each track will receive cash prizes and will get a chance to present their innovative solutions during a virtual ceremony.

 ## First Steps
 Code and instructions related to the competition may be found in the [competition directory](./competition/) where it is recommended you read the READMEs of each section.